Ingram Park Mall

 Ingram Park Mall is a super regional shopping center located in the northwest section of San Antonio, Texas, at the intersection of Interstate 410 and Ingram Road.
 The anchor stores are Dillard's, JCPenney, Mega Furniture, Rush Maxx, and Macy's Backstage.

 History

-The mall opened in 1979 with J. C. Penney, Dillard's, Joske's, and Sears.
+The mall opened on March 1, 1979 with J. C. Penney, Dillard's, Joske's, and Sears.
 Foley's was added as a fifth anchor in 1983.

 In 2015, Sears Holdings spun off 235 of its properties, including the Sears at Ingram Park Mall, into Seritage Growth Properties.

 On October 15, 2018, it was announced that Sears would be closing as part of a plan to close 142 stores nationwide.

 In 2021, the mall was sold at a foreclosure auction for $100.7 million to an entity associated with the investment firm Morgan Stanley, one month after Simon Property Group defaulted its loan.
-The sale did not include store space owned by Dillard’s, JCPenney, Sears or Macy’s.
+The sale did not include store space owned by Dillard's, JCPenney, Sears or Macy's.

+In the 2020s, new anchor tenants were announced to be filling the space of the former Sears.
+The former Sears was subdivided into two new anchor tenants.
+Mega Furniture, a furniture store, opened on the lower level of the former Sears.
+Rush Maxx, an entertainment facility with bowling, go karts, an arcade, and laser tag opened on the upper level of the former Sears.
+Rush Maxx has added new experience into the mall.